Device Onboarding in Security Cloud Control

 Step 5

-Enter the API key Security Cloud Control uses to log into the device and click Update.
-Unless it was changed, this API key is the same credential you used to onboard the Meraki MX.
-You do not have to deploy these changes to the device.
+Enter the API key Security Cloud Control uses to log into the device, and click Update.
+This API key matches the credential that you used to onboard the Meraki MX unless you changed it.
+These changes do not require deployment to the device.

 Delete a Device from Security Cloud Control